trebeljahr/trebeljahr.com/_books/7-habits-of-highly-effective-people.md

   picture: "/assets/blog/profile.jpeg"
 ---

+Seven habits is one of the most influential books I have read in my whole life.
+I think it's the best self-help book out there and if the habits and principles described within it are truly understood and incorporated into your life, they have the potential to change it drastically to the better, forever.It's that impactful.

+# Quick Summary:

+There are 7 habits, that work together to enable one to live a good life.
+They are based out of timeless principles and are NO shortcuts.
+The 7 habits are organized into 2 main groups - habits of personal improvement 1-3 and habits 4-6 of interpersonal improvement.
+The 7th habit is tying them all together.
+Essentially the 7th habit is the continual practice and application of the other 6.
+**Habits 1 to 3 are:**
+- Proactivity
+- Beginning with the end in mind
+- Putting first things first

+**Habits 4 to 6 are:**
+- Seeking First to Understand, then to be understood
+- Thinking Win/Win
+- Synergizing

+**Habit 7 is:**
+- Sharpening the Saw

+The first 3 have to be mastered, before one can move on.
+They are the personal victory, without which it is impossible to have fulfilling and successful interpersonal relationships.
+Because the core of well earned self-respect is missing.

+At a first glance these habits might not seem like much, but wherever I look, every other advice, found in any other book can be derived from them.
+They are the principles, that everything else follows from and that's what makes this book so powerful.
+So without further ado, here are the detailed notes:

+## Introduction:

 > We must look at the lens through which we see the world, as well as at the world we see, and that the lens itself shapes how we interpret the world.

 Focus on shaping the character you have  instead of fixing short term symptoms.
 Longer, harder, more arduous road, but more fulfilling and worthwhile in the end.
 Steven Covey calls it the character ethic.